 Easter Decorations in Alsace

 Easter decorations can be admired in many of the villages along the Alsace Wine Route: Kaysersberg, Ribeauvillé, Riquewihr or Eguisheim.
-The colourful half-timbered houses are decorated with flowered window boxes filled with Easter ornaments that give the village or town a festive look.
+The colourful half-timbered houses are decorated with floral window boxes filled with Easter ornaments that give the village or town a festive look.

 Easter Markets in Alsace